Postgraduate Diploma in Advancing Healthcare Practice

 Planning your studies

-- access to a practice environment that can be clinical or based in education, management or research.
-Access may be on the basis of part-time work, we do not assume that you are a full time professional.
-This qualification is not suitable though for those currently taking a career break or on extended period of leave
+- Access to a practice environment, which can be clinical, education, management or research.
+This may be on the basis of part-time work, we do not assume that you are a full time professional.
+This qualification is not suitable though for those currently taking a career break or on extended period of leave.

 Career relevance and employability